Welcome to tail.trade

 How team strength indices are computed.

-The KOPS oracle enforces a hard constraint on every settlement:
+The oracle enforces one simple rule on every match result:

-This is verifiable on every settlement event.
+This is enforced automatically and is verifiable on every settlement.
 See Settlement for details.

 For full oracle documentation, see KOPS Oracle Docs ↗